Lecturer Recruitment Guidelines

 Applicant Statuses and Disposition Reasons

-• Wrong specialization (minimally qualified, reviewed, incorrect specialization, deselected for current specific search area, will be reviewed again next time)
+• Applied (minimally qualified, reviewed, incorrect specialization/expertise, deselected for current hiring need, will be reviewed again next time)

 • Interviewed (minimally qualified, reviewed, interviewed, not proposed candidate, will be reviewed again next time)